lexnederbragt/MBV3070-H19/lab/2_Flow_Control.md

 print(protein)
 ```

-Try running this script with this string: ATGCAGAACATA
+Try running this script with this DNA sequence: `ATGCAGAACATA`

 ## Task: Stop at stop codon.

-Let's say you have a different DNA string, ACACAGCGAAACTGAACAATG.
+Let's say you have a different DNA string, `ACACAGCGAAACTGAACAATG`.

 First, try running the script above with this string instead of the other one.